 Ruptured Brain (Cerebral) Aneurysms

 Typically a sudden and severe headache is one of the key symptoms of a ruptured aneurysm.
 This type of severe headache is most often described as the worst headache a person has ever experienced.
-The most common symptoms and signs of a ruptured aneurysm include:
+Additional common symptoms and signs of a ruptured aneurysm include:

 - A drooping eyelid